3 stars (out of 4)

 Beyond this, I know many dissatisfied viewers have questioned the portrayal of Luke Skywalker, the various plot holes and inconsistencies.
 I have to say, I actually agree with nearly all of the complaints.
 But that didn’t stop me from enjoying the film anyway.

-At the end of the day, The Last Jedi is thrilling and fun, and it solidly lives up to expectations of what I’ve come to expect from Star Wars episodes – lots of great action and heroes that are easy to root for.
+At the end of the day, The Last Jedi is thrilling and fun, and it solidly lives up to what I’ve come to expect from Star Wars episodes – lots of great action and heroes that are easy to root for.
 The humour works for me too – the funny scenes are some of my favourite parts of the movie.
 Oh, and overpowered BB-8 is awesome!

 3 stars (out of 4)